The Language of Type 1 Diabetes

 Our T1Dictionary helps guide you through the language of Type 1 Diabetes.
 Either enter a word in the search or scroll down for the full list.

-These systems monitor your blood-sugar levels and automatically provide insulin — similar to how a pancreas naturally functions — with the help of a sophisticated computer algorithm.
+These systems monitor your blood sugar levels and automatically provide insulin when it’s needed — similar to how a pancreas naturally functions — with the help of a sophisticated computer algorithm.

-An autoimmune condition is when your immune system, which normally keeps your body safe against disease, attacks healthy parts of the body by mistake.
-Examples of autoimmune conditions include multiple sclerosis (MS) and rheumatoid arthritis.
-In Type 1 Diabetes, the immune system attacks and destroys your insulin-producing beta cells.
+A condition where your immune system, which normally keeps your body safe against disease, attacks healthy parts of the body by mistake.
+Examples of autoimmune conditions are type 1 diabetes, multiple sclerosis and rheumatoid arthritis.

 Immune responses against a person’s own healthy cells and tissues, that can lead to autoimmune conditions like type 1 diabetes.
 In T1D, the autoimmune response targets the insulin-producing beta cells of the pancreas.